nobio/timetracker/README.md

 TimeTracker
 ===========

-tracks time of my adsence
+tracks time of my adsencei.

 ## Deployment
 To deploy in my qnap NAS please use the following command (root directory)